appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/send-emails-using-the-SMTP-plugin.md

 # Send Emails Using the SMTP Plugin

+This page shows how to use the SMTP Plugin to send emails and attach files and images.

 ## Prerequisites
 * App Connected to [SMTP](/connect-data/reference/using-smtp) datasource.
 * A [Filepicker](/reference/widgets/filepicker) widget to upload files.